Peer Support Services

 Suicide Intervention Training

-MHAFF has certified instructors who provide training in two different types of evidence based intervention models.
+MHAFF has certified instructors who provide training in two different types of evidence-based intervention models.

 QPR stands for Question, Persuade, and Refer – 3 simple steps that anyone can learn to help save a life from suicide.
 Just as people trained in CPR and the Heimlich Maneuver help save thousands of lives each year, people trained in QPR learn how to recognize the warning signs of a suicide crisis and how to question, persuade, and refer someone to help.
 Each year thousands of Americans, like you, are saying “Yes” to saving the life of a friend, colleague, sibling, or neighbor.
 QPR can be learned in our Gatekeeper course in as little as one hour.

-Working Minds: Suicide Prevention in the Workplace -This 2-hour training gives participants the tools and skills to appreciate the critical need for suicide prevention while creating a forum for dialogue and critical thinking about workplace mental health challenges.
+Vital Cog: Suicide Prevention in the Workplace -This 2-hour training gives participants the tools and skills to appreciate the critical need for suicide prevention while creating a forum for dialogue and critical thinking about workplace mental health challenges.
 The program builds a business case for suicide prevention while promoting help-seeking and help-giving.

-Working Minds was developed to address a gap in suicide prevention programming for those of working age.
+Vital Cog was developed to address a gap in suicide prevention programming for those of working age.
 The toolkit was built on best practices and the insights of mental health service providers, human resource professionals, and top suicide prevention experts from across the country.

 Scheduled Intervention Trainings